Olical/propel/README.md

 ```

 #### Main

+> You need to add `com.bhauman/figwheel-main` to your dependencies to use this!
+Version `0.2.3` was the latest at the time of writing.

 You can start a [figwheel][] prepl and REPL just like any other environment through the functions or CLI.
 The only thing you have to bear in mind is that figwheel-main requires you to create a configuration file, I highly recommend you have a read through the documentation.